pkimgard/boxdocs/wt-pathfinder/wt-pathfinder.md

 Difficulty: Very Easy

-This is the fourth box in the starting point series.
+This is the fifth box in the starting point series.

 The boxes build on each other so make sure to save credentials and other intersting information that you find.